 Three bean salad is usually made with canned green beans instead of the cannellini white beans I'm using here.
 But I've yet to meet a canned green bean I like, so cannellini it is.

 In addition to canned cannellini beans, we are using kidney beans and garbanzo beans.
-You can easily used home-cooked versions of the same if you have those on hand.
+You can easily used home-cooked versions of the same (either made on the stove or in a pressure cooker) if you have those on hand.
 You can also swap out any of them for cooked green beans, wax beans, or black beans.
-(Also, try this Mexican Three Bean Salad if you’d like something a little different!)
+(Also, try this Mexican Three Bean Salad if you'd like something a little different!)

 This 3-bean salad is traditionally dressed with a sweet and sour dressing made with vinegar, oil, and sugar.
 You can cut back the sugar if you want, but I wouldn't cut it out completely, or the dressing will be too acidic.